Our chat with Sr. Account Executive, Steven Wright

 Let’s get to know the professionals at Synergis that help match job opportunities with top talent.
-This month, we sat down with Steven Wright, Sr. Account Executive who works from our office in Atlanta on all things IT.
+This month, we sat down with Steven Wright, Sr. Account Executive who works from our office in Atlanta.

 Steve, first please tell our readers a little about yourself and your professional background.